 Here it is!!! – my new Avatar body – not bad eh!

-‘There’s plenty of pure water, and the Avatar Tea in your hunting pouch sports a little plant-milk; just enough protein to keep you going’.
-I tried it out.
-By midday I experienced a new feeling – hunger!!!
-What I used to call hunger was just my stomach digesting.
-Real hunger feels different – primal and healthy.
-It only occurs in waves every four to six daylight hours.
-The Navi explain that they still observe the ancient ways; the ancestors ate according to the sparse cycle of hunger – when and if there was food to go around.
+‘There’s food available, and the Avatar Tea in your hunting pouch sports a little plant-milk; just enough protein and carbohydrate to keep you going for a few hours until we all gather to eat’.
+She explained that they still observe the ancient ways.
+Like their ancestors, they eat according to the sparse cycle of hunger, when and if there is food to go around.

 That is so brave and brilliant!
 But I am probably the only person who hasn’t seen Avatar.
 However, the photo of you is better than a whole movie of blue people…?